dstore-dbap/LumberMill/README.md

     { "event_type": "Unknown", "received_from": False, "data": "", "markers": [] }
 * the input module sends the new event to its receivers.
 Either by adding it to a queue or by calling the receivers handleEvent method.
+* if no receivers are configured, the next module in config will be the default receiver.
 * each following module will process the event via its handleEvent method and pass it on to its receivers.